JoyZadan/JoyZadan/README.md

 A couple of months from now (August 2022), I shall be completing Code Institute's Level 5 Diploma in Web Application Development (full stack software development).
 I know HTML, CSS, JavaScript and Python and am continuously practicing and learning to further my abilities to code in these languages.

-My goal as a budding full stack developer is to join a team of established developers where I can contribute to building great products whilst enjoying the development process and learning more along the way.
+My goal as a junior full stack developer is to join a team of established developers where I can contribute to building great products whilst enjoying the development process and learning more along the way.

 **Update:** From 5th July 2022, I will start a three months internship as a full stack developer intern (part-time).
 I will be joining a team of Project Manager/ Scrum Master, Technical Supervisor, Product Manager, Backend Engineer (PHP), Mobile Engineer (Flutter), Frontend Engineer (React), QA Engineer, UX Designer and Graphic Designer to build an Application for a client in the Commodities industry.